-Parents are often told to “start with therapy.”
+Parents comparing outpatient vs residential treatment for teens are often trying to determine which level of care will provide the best opportunity for lasting success.
+Parents are also often told to “start with therapy.”
 And in many cases, that’s appropriate.
 But when things don’t improve—or start getting worse—the question shifts from what kind of therapy to what level of care.

 Outpatient Treatment